Trump fuels cognitive concerns with garbled ‘death penalty’ remark

 On Monday, Mr Trump went so far as to claim that he would outperform his GOP rival Nikki Haley in a cognitive test.
 Speaking on Fox News, he said, “Well, I think I’m a lot sharper than her.
 I would do this: I would sit down right now and take an aptitude test and it would be my result against her result, and she’s not going to win, not gonna even come close to winning.”

-Ms Haley questioned Mr Trump’s cognition after he appeared to confuse her with former House Speaker Nancy Pelosi in a campaign speech, claiming she was in charge of “security” during the January 6 Capitol riot.
+Ms Haley questioned Mr Trump’s cognition after he appeared to confuse her with speaker Nancy Pelosi in a campaign speech, claiming she was in charge of “security” during the January 6th attack on the Capitol.

 While serving as president, Mr Trump also boasted about his performance on a cognition test.
 He bragged about his memory.